 The BTS Skytrain arrives at Asoke station, one of Bangkok’s busiest business districts.
-The Eastern Economic Corridor project includes a motorway from Bangkok to Rayong, making travel to Thailand's capital city faster and easier.
+The Eastern Economic Corridor project includes high-speed trains to link international airports and doubletrack railways to connect Laem Chabang port to other ports.
 Photo: ADB.

 Thailand is rolling out an ambitious plan to transform the eastern part of the country into an investment, technology, and transportation hub, where all the economic corridors of the Greater Mekong Subregion converge.
 It is laying the groundwork for the establishment of a special economic zone, known as the Eastern Economic Corridor.

 The corridor covers three provinces at the country’s eastern seaboard: Rayong, Chonburi, and Chachoengsao, and has a total area of 13,285 square kilometers.
 Thailand has been developing the area in the last 30 years as an industrial center.
 It built its largest industrial estate in Map Ta Phut in Rayong.
 It developed Laem Chabang in Chonburi as the main deep-sea port.

 The Eastern Economic Corridor project involves the expansion of logistics and transportation systems.
 High-speed trains will link three international airports: Don Mueang, Suvarnabhumi, and U-Tapao.
 Doubletrack railways will connect Laem Chabang port to Map Ta Phut and Sattahip Commercial Port.
 A motorway from Thailand’s capital Bangkok to Rayong is designed to reduce travel time and cost.

 The project capitalizes on Thailand’s strategic location.
 The country is centrally located in Southeast Asia.
 It is bordered by Myanmar to the west and the Lao People’s Democratic Republic (Lao PDR) and Cambodia to the east.
 Laem Chabang port serves as a gateway to landlocked Lao PDR.

 GMS economic corridors